Software Test Plan Template, Test Items, Features to be Tested, Features not to be Tested, Entry criteria, Exit criteria, and Test Environment.

-It a document describes the scope, approach, resources and schedule of intended test activities.
+It is a document that describes the scope, approach, resources, and schedule of intended test activities.

-Test Plan Template may vary from One company to another and One Project to another but Objective is same.
+Test Plan Template may vary from one company to another and One Project to another but the Objective is the same.

 Test Plan Template Sample-1